raclettejs/raclette-docs/docs/introduction/cli-commands.md

 ### `raclette init`

-Initializes a new Raclette project (stubbed command for future scaffolding features).
+Initializes a new raclette project (stubbed command for future scaffolding features).

 **Example:**